xvrh/puppeteer-dart/README.md

     animation.addFrame(image.decodePng(base64.decode(event.data)));
   });

-  // Change the CSS animations speed to accelerate it. await page.devTools.animation.setPlaybackRate(240);
+  // For this example, we change the CSS animations speed. await page.devTools.animation.setPlaybackRate(240);

   // Start the screencast